Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/terraforged-compatibility-report.md

 ---
-name: "[Conquest Reforged] Compatibility Report"
+name: "[TerraForged] Compatibility Report"
-about: This template is for compatibility issues between Conquest Reforged and other mods.
-If you are experiencing bugs within the Conquest Reforged mod itself please use our "Bug Report" template.
+about: This template is for compatibility issues between TerraForged and other mods.
+If you are experiencing bugs within the TerraForged mod itself please use our "Bug Report" template.
 title: ''
-labels: Compatibility, Conquest Reforged
+labels: TerraForged, Compatibility
 assignees: ''

 ---